How a redress claim works

 Free indicative assessment

 We compare the cost of buying back your defined-benefit pension today against your current pension value — the difference is your indicative shortfall.
 If your former adviser has failed (FSCS list), the award is capped at £85,000 per claim.
-If the firm is still trading, the claim is pursued directly and is not subject to that cap.
+If the firm is still trading, the claim is pursued directly via the FOS, where binding awards are capped at £455,000 for advice given on or after 1 April 2019 (£205,000 for earlier advice).

 2. 2